Russian scientist believes in the possibility that highly developed extraterrestrial civilizations might live inside the black holes.

 Black holes in space, as we all know, ‘swallow’ anything found before them.
 All objects that fall into the trap of black holes get lost in the “eternal oblivion.”
-All?
-“No” replied Vyacheslav Dokuchaev, scientist of the Institute of Nuclear Research of the Russian Academy of Sciences.
+It seems that some scholars don’t agree.

-Russian scientist developed a new theory, which states that some black holes may have a more complex internal structure, which lets photons, particles and even planets rotate in orbits inside their core without getting lost in their abyss.
+A Russian scientist developed a new theory, which states that some black holes may have a more complex internal structure, which lets photons, particles, and even planets rotate in orbits inside their core without getting lost in their abyss.

 Astrophysicists have known for some time that there are charged and rotating areas within the black holes where objects like photons can survive in stable periodic orbits.
 Dokuchaev studied these orbits in detail and examined their dynamics.

-One of the problems that initially seemed that would destroy any chance of the existence of planetary orbits within the black holes was the way the dimensions of space and time behave.
+One of the problems that initially seemed that would destroy any chance of the existence of planetary orbits inside the black holes was the way the dimensions of space and time behave.

 It is known that when an atom goes through a black hole, it reaches a region in which the radial dimension is converted into the “time dimension” but not into the “spatial” one.
 Conventional orbits are clearly not present in these areas.